Edit Page

 GET /inventory?sort={"status":1,"qty":-1} HTTP/1.1

-Before running the following examples create the following indexes:
+Before using hints, create the indexes:

 PUT /inventory/_indexes/item HTTP/1.1